hofstadter-io/hof/docs/content/first-example/setup.md

 The default directories:

 - `schema` is where your schemas for the other parts go
-- `gen` holds CUE files for specifiying your generators
+- `gen` holds CUE files for specifying your generators
 - `templates`, `partials`, and `statics` are files for generators
 - `creators` are often in a subdirectory with their own templates
 - `examples` for using your generators, also helpful for testing